6 Ways Ankylosing Spondylitis Can Affect the Nails | MySpondylitisTeam

 Low levels of vitamin D are often seen in adults, and studies show that people diagnosed with ankylosing spondylitis have lower levels of vitamin D. A lack of vitamin D usually involves the bones but can also lead to nail changes.
 Your health care provider can determine if you need vitamin D supplements and recommend a proper dose.

-Researchers haven’t looked into just how often nail changes occur with ankylosing spondylitis.
-However, if you develop this symptom, it’s important to know that you have plenty of options to help clear and strengthen your nails and improve your quality of life.
+Researchers haven’t determined just how often nail changes occur with ankylosing spondylitis.
+However, if you develop this symptom, it’s important to know that you have plenty of options to help strengthen your nails and improve your quality of life.

-Your provider may suggest treatment options such as using a corticosteroid for a short period.
-It may take time to find the combination of therapies and lifestyle changes that works for you, but by working with your rheumatologist, you’ll be able to come up with a treatment strategy that minimizes side effects like nail changes.
+Your first step should be talking to your rheumatology provider.
+They may suggest treatment options or refer you to a dermatologist or podiatrist.
+It may take time to find the combination of therapies and lifestyle changes that works for you, but by working with your health care team, you’ll be able to come up with a treatment strategy that minimizes symptoms and side effects like nail changes.

 Get Support From People Who Understand